py-b/osmbus/README.md

 ##### Content of the file

-  - metadata about the transport line : some retrieved from OSM (for example the version of the relation) and some calculated by the package (for example the length in kilometers) ;
+  - transport line metadata : some retrieved from OSM (for example the version of the relation) and some calculated by the package (for example the length in kilometers) ;
-  - position and names of the stops (`role = "stop"`) in the relation, as gps `wpt` ;
+  - coordinates and names of the stops (`role = "stop"` in the relation), as `wpt(s)` elements ;
-  - list of the points of the track, in the correct order, as gps `trkseg`.
+  - list of the track points in the correct order, as a `trkseg` element.

 It will be structured like this :